JoseRoca/AfxNova/Tools/TLB_101/docs/The making of a Type Library Browser.md

          ' // Some components, such Office 12's AccWiz.dll, have deprecated CoClasses that
          ' // implement the same events interfaces that the new one.
 We need to check if the ' // interface is hidden to avoid listing them twice.
 '                  IF (pTypeAttr->wTypeFlags AND TYPEFLAG_FHIDDEN) <> TYPEFLAG_FHIDDEN THEN
-'            IF TreeView_ItemExists(hTreeView, m_hEventsNode, cwsName) = FALSE THEN
+'                     IF TreeView_ItemExists(hTreeView, m_hEventsNode, dwsName) = FALSE THEN
-'               TreeView_AddItem hTreeView, m_hEventsNode, NULL, cwsName
+'                        TreeView_AddItem hTreeView, m_hEventsNode, NULL, dwsName
 '                     END IF
 '                  END IF
       ELSEIF lImplTypeFlags = (IMPLTYPEFLAG_FDEFAULT OR IMPLTYPEFLAG_FSOURCE) THEN   ' // Default events interface
-         hSubNode = TreeView_AddItem(hTreeView, hNode, NULL, "Default events interface") TreeView_AddItem hTreeView, hSubNode, NULL, cwsName
+         hSubNode = TreeView_AddItem(hTreeView, hNode, NULL, "Default events interface") TreeView_AddItem hTreeView, hSubNode, NULL, dwsName
          TreeView_Expand(hTreeView, hSubNode, TVE_EXPAND)
          hSubNode = TreeView_AddItem(hTreeView, hNode, NULL, "Default events interface IID") IF pImplTypeAttr THEN TreeView_AddItem hTreeView, hSubNode, NULL, AfxGuidText(pImplTypeAttr->guid)